Detecting dark matter using optically trapped Rydberg atom tweezer arrays

-For the case of wave-like DM, the phase parameter $\phi$ in Eq.\ \eqref{E:vecE} is expected to be randomly reset every DM coherence time $\tau_{\rm DM}\sim \frac{2\pi}{m_X v_{\rm DM}^2}$ (with $v_{\rm DM}$ being the infall velocity of DM).
-The direction of the DM induced electric field is also randomly chosen with the same time scale.
+Importantly, the phase parameter $\phi$ in Eq.\ \eqref{E:vecE} depends on time.
+Such a time dependence can be approximated by a random reset of $\phi$ every DM coherence time $\tau_{\rm DM}$.
+We assume that the direction of the DM-induced effective electric field is randomized with the same time scale.
 In addition, the Rydberg state has a finite lifetime, which determines its coherence time.
-Because Eq.\ \eqref{E:Prob} is obtained by assuming the coherent evolution of the state with fixed $\phi$, it is applicable only for $t$ shorter than the coherence time of the system $\tau = \mbox{min}(\tau_{\rm Ryd}, \tau_{\rm DM})$, where $\tau_{\rm Ryd}$ is the coherence time of the Rydberg state.
-Then, the transition rate of the Rydberg atom is estimated as
+Because Eq.\ \eqref{E:Prob} is obtained by assuming the coherent evolution of the state with fixed $\phi$, it is applicable only for $t$ shorter than the coherence time of the system $\tau$.
+Then, the effective transition rate of the Rydberg atom, which is the transition probability per unit time averaged over measurement cycles (with each exposure time equal to $\tau$), is estimated as

-where $\alpha$ is the fine-structure constant and $\langle\cdots\rangle_t$ denotes the average over time (including the average over the direction of $\vec{n}$).
+where $\alpha$ is the fine-structure constant and $\langle\cdots\rangle$ denotes the average over a number of measurement cycles (including the average over the direction of $\vec{n}$; for details, see \cite{Caputo:2021eaa}).
 In our numerical calculation, (i) $\tau_{\rm Ryd}$ is set to the shorter of the lifetimes of the initial and final Rydberg states, computed using the {\tt Pairinteraction} package \cite{Weber2017} without considering external magnetic fields; and (ii) we take $v_{\rm DM}=10^{-3}$.
+We found that the lifetime of the Rydberg state for the case of our interest is $O(0.1-1)\ {\rm ms}$.

 We can also estimate the transition rate for the absorption process of the BBR or the stimulated and spontaneous emission process.
-For this purpose, we replace the classical electric field in Eq.\ \eqref{E:Hint} with the corresponding operator; adopting the box normalization (with volume $V$),
+For this purpose, we replace the (effective) classical electric field in Eq.\ \eqref{E:Hint} with the corresponding operator; adopting the box normalization (with volume $V$),

 Here,

 where $k\equiv |\vec{k}|$, $\lambda$ is the polarization index, and $\vec{\varepsilon}_{\vec{k},\lambda}$ is the polarization vector satisfying $\vec{k}\cdot\vec{\varepsilon}_{\vec{k},\lambda}=0$.
 In addition, $\hat{c}_{\vec{k},\lambda}$ and $\hat{c}_{\vec{k},\lambda}^\dagger$ are annihilation and creation operators satisfying $[\hat{c}_{\vec{k},\lambda}, \hat{c}_{\vec{k}',\lambda'}^\dagger]=\delta_{\vec{k},\vec{k}'}\delta_{\lambda,\lambda'}$.